ermongroup/cs228-notes/inference/map/index.md

 {% include marginfigure.html id="ocr" url="assets/img/ocr.png" description="Chain-structured conditional random field for optical character recognition." %}
 We discussed structured prediction in detail when we covered CRFs.
 Recall that our main example was handwriting recognition, in which we are given images $$x_i \in [0, 1]^{d\times d}$$ of characters in the form of pixel matrices; MAP inference in this setting amounts to jointly recognizing the most likely word $$(y_i)_{i=1}^n$$ encoded by the images.

 Another example of MAP inference is image segmentation; here, we are interested in locating an entity in an image and label all its pixels.
 Our input $$\bfx \in [0, 1]^{d\times d}$$ is a matrix of image pixels, and our task is to predict the label $$y \in \{0, 1\}^{d\times d}$$, indicating whether each pixel encodes the object we want to recover.
-Intuitively, neighboring pixels should have similar values in $$\bfy$$, i.e. pixels associated with the horse should form one continuous blob (rather than white noise).
+Intuitively, neighboring pixels should have similar values in $$\bfy$$, i.e., pixels associated with the horse should form one continuous blob (rather than white noise).
 {% include marginfigure.html id="segmentation" url="assets/img/imagesegmentation.png" description="An illustration of the image segmentation problem." %}

 This prior knowledge can be naturally modeled in the language of graphical models via a [Potts model](https://en.wikipedia.org/wiki/Potts_model).
 As in our first example, we can introduce potentials $$\phi(y_i,x)$$ that encode the likelihood that any given pixel is from our subject.
 We then augment them with pairwise potentials $$\phi(y_i, y_j)$$ for neighboring $$y_i, y_j$$, which will encourage adjacent $$y$$'s to have the same value with higher probability.

 ## Graph cuts

 We start our discussion with an efficient exact MAP inference algorithm called *graph cuts* for certain Potts models over binary-valued variables $$(X_i \in \{0, 1\})$$.
-Unlike previously-seen methods (e.g. the junction tree algorithm), this algorithm is tractable even when the model has large treewidth.
+Unlike previously-seen methods (e.g., the junction tree algorithm), this algorithm is tractable even when the model has large treewidth.

 A *graph cut* of an undirected graph $$G = (V, \mathcal{E})$$ is a partition of $$V$$ into 2 disjoint sets $$V_s$$ and $$V_t$$.
 When each edge $$(v_1, v_2) \in \mathcal{E}$$ is associated with a nonnegative cost $$cost(v_1, v_2)$$, the cost of a graph cut is the sum of the costs of the edges that cross between the two partitions: